lodybo/puck-history-reproduction/README.md

 # Puck Issue Reproduction

-This is a reproduction repo for a ticket I filed with the [Puck](https://github.com/measuredco/puck).
+This is a reproduction repo for a ticket I filed with [Puck](https://github.com/measuredco/puck/issues/658).

 ## Running the repro
 ```shell